Wildfire at Midnight: Plot summary

-The police question hotel guests and ask Gianetta to spend the night with Roberta, guarded by police.
-In the library, Gianetta finds a book on ancient myths and folklore, The Golden Bough, with a postcard bookmarking a passage that describes a ritual human sacrifice with a bonfire.
-Her father’s name is on the fly leaf, and the postcard, addressed to Nicholas, alludes to his request to borrow the book.
-Someone tries to open the locked door to the bedroom where Gianetta and Roberta are sleeping but retreats when Gianetta calls for help.
-Marcia Maling finds a doll in her room with lipstick smeared around its throat to simulate a slit throat and leaves the hotel abruptly the next morning.
+Back in her room with the unconscious Roberta, Gianetta finds a book on ancient myths and folklore, The Golden Bough, with an envelope bookmarking a passage that describes a ritual human sacrifice - done the same way the Heather Macrae was killed.
+The envelope is addressed, in her father's hand, to Nicholas.
+Someone tries to open the locked door to the bedroom where Gianetta and Roberta are sleeping, but retreats when Gianetta calls for help.
 Roberta remains unconscious.